 - Cachectic patients may have problems with fit due to limited soft tissue over pressure points and bony prominences.
-Skin irritation or even ulceration may occur; diligence in fit and monitoring is essential.
+Skin irritation or even ulceration may occur; diligence in fitting and monitoring is essential.

 - The halo achieves the best control, but “snaking”, or movement, in the cervical spine still occurs.

-- The Philadelphia or similar cervical orthosis requires a thoracic extension for controlling C 6-7 and C6-T5 (cervicothoracic junction).
+- The Philadelphia or similar cervical orthosis requires a thoracic extension for controlling C6-T5 (cervicothoracic junction).

-- Literature suggests to best immobilize the L4-L5 and L5-S1 levels, a unilateral thigh extension is required on a rigid lumbosacral orthoses.4
+- Literature suggests to best immobilize the L4-L5 and L5-S1 levels, a unilateral thigh extension is required on a rigid lumbosacral orthosis.7

 Choosing an orthosis:

 - If an orthosis is deemed appropriate, the goals need to be clear to the patient and the orthotist.
-Treatment goals can include: stabilizing spinal structures, limiting motion, off-loading spinal elements, correcting alignment, and/or providing support and pain relief or a combination of these.
+Treatment goals may include stabilizing spinal structures, limiting motion, off-loading spinal elements, correcting alignment, and/or providing support and pain relief or a combination of these.

-- The various contraindications and the biomechanical effect of each orthosis need to be taken into account as well.
+- The various contraindications and the biomechanical effect of each orthosis need to be considered as well.